-When a discretionary trust is created, the settlor gives the trustees the `discretion` as to how to use the assets within the trust.
+When a Discretionary Trust is created, the settlor gives the trustees the `discretion` as to how to use the assets within the trust.
 The extent this discretion depends on the terms of the trust deed.
-The trustees are responsible for managing the trust for the benefit of the beneficiaries.
+The trustees are responsible for managing a discretionary trust for the benefit of the beneficiaries.
+If you need help setting up a Discretionary Trust or need advice then call us.

 This type of trust is commonly used to mitigate inheritance tax liability.
-IWC can arrange that in the event of your death, capital is transferred into a nil rate band trust.
+IWC can arrange that in the event of your death, capital is transferred into a discretionary trust.
 For more information about how this could benefit you and your family, Call us now on 0800 612 6105.

 The Role of Discretionary Trusts in IHT Planning